etalab-ia/albert-api/CONTRIBUTING.md

     > **❗️Note**<br>
     > The API and playground will be available on ports 8000 and 8501 respectively.
 To connect to the playground for the first time, use the login *master* and password *changeme* (defined in the configuration file).

-## Development Outside Docker Environment
+## Development outside Docker environment

 1. Create a *config.yml* file based on the example configuration file *[config.example.yml](./config.example.yml)* with your models.